maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 ...what would there relative measurement widths be?

-The context is .container and since it contains two equally sized grid elements we can easily calculate in our heads that since they must be equal, each will have a width of 480 pixels (half of 960 pixels), but rather than use "width: 480px" in our CSS for both elements, we use "width: 50%".
+The context is .container and since it contains two equally sized grid elements we can easily surmise that since they must be equal, each will have a width of 480 pixels (half of 960 pixels), but rather than use "width: 480px" in our CSS for both elements, we use "width: 50%".
 Mathematically, using the formula, this is calculated as follows: 480 ÷ 960 = .5 or 50%.

 In our CSS we then write: